 Saving cash is a good idea from a public perception point of view too.
 Take the UK, for example.
 According to a report from nfpSynergy, the British public believes charities spend twice as much on admin costs as they should and not enough on their cause.

 So while global finances are recovering and charitable giving is on the increase, the voluntary sector still needs to deliver more for less.
 Using cloud-based collaboration tools is one way of achieving that because it’s relatively inexpensive.
-Glasscubes, for instance, is highly cost effective and offers a 20 percent discount for charities and non-profit organisations.
+Glasscubes, for instance, is highly cost effective and offers discounted pricing for charities and non-profit organisations.

 You can also save on IT costs because you don’t need any additional equipment or software – Glasscubes operates entirely in the cloud, so all you need is a computer, smartphone or other mobile device and a browser.
 It’s incredibly easy to use too, so you won’t have to waste resources on training your staff or volunteers to use it.